 There are several reasons as to why the nuclear power plants are undergoing modernisation.
 The Swedish Radiation Safety Authority has imposed more stringent requirements on safety.
 As a result, Swedish nuclear power plants must implement technical, organisational and administrative improvements raising the level of safety and their resilience against various kinds of transients and accident conditions.
 The power uprates carried out or planned by the nuclear power plants mean that the facilities need to carry out modernisation work for operation at the higher power level.

 Modernisation work is particularly important now as the reactors are planned to be operational over a more extended period of time than they were originally designed and analysed for.
 For example, equipment is becoming obsolete and it is difficult to find spare parts or difficult to maintain expertise in old areas of technology.

 Authority imposing more stringent requirements

 On 1 January 2005, new regulations entered into force pertaining to the design and construction of nuclear power reactors–SSMFS 2008:17 (formerly SKIFS 2004:2).
 The aim of these regulations is to raise the level of safety and update the requirements imposed.
-The Authority imposed more stringent requirements for safety through the new regulations.
+The Authority imposed more stringent requirements for safety and security through the new regulations.
 Since then, Swedish nuclear power plants have needed to take wide-ranging measures to fulfil the requirements and have for each reactor drawn up a transitional plan specifying the kinds of measures to be taken and the schedule.